stenberg/content-staging/readme.txt

 With Content Staging you can prepare content in your staging environment, hidden away from the eye of the public.
 When your content is ready to be released you simply push it to your live site.

-Content Staging was built to support enterprise web sites where content editors need to push large amounts of posts per batch.
+Content Staging was built to support professional web sites where content editors need to push large amounts of posts per batch.

 You organize your posts into different batches.
 You can have as many or as few batches as you want and you are in full